-If you’ve got the skill to fluidly speak, read and write in another language there’s plenty of work ready for you to pick up and it can be done remotely.
-FlexJobs has hundreds of job listings for a freelance, remote translator.
+If you’ve got the skill to fluidly speak, read and write in another language, there’s plenty of work ready for you to pick up, and it can be done remotely.
+FlexJobs has hundreds of job listings for freelance, remote translators.

 60. Vending Machine Business.

 I really like this idea.
 You think of how passive this income would be and how often you see vending machines around.
 I sat back and watched a vending machine while I was waiting for a flight (riveting stuff, I know), and the number of people that kept on buying food and drink just amazed me.